 What Does a Spine Look Like?

-Before we get into foot pain and what’s causing it, it’s important to go over the anatomy of a spine.
+Before we get into foot pain and what’s causing it, it’s important to go over the anatomy of the spine.
 There are five sections to our spine, and they are:

 Our spine is made up of 33 individual vertebrae, which are all joined together to form the spinal column.
 The first 24 vertebrae are moveable, and the vertebrae in the sacrum and coccyx are fused.
 The spinal cord starts at your brainstem and travels down your back before splitting off into each leg.

 Spinal nerves from your lower spine go through your legs and end in your feet.
-Foot pain can occur if the nerve root—the part that exits the spine—is irritated or compressed in the lower back area.
-This could lead pain down your spine, into your leg, and settling in your foot.
+Conditions such as a herniated disc can lead to nerve compression, causing foot pain.
+Foot pain can occur if the nerve root—the part that exits the lumbar spine—is irritated or compressed in the lower back area.
+This could lead to pain down your spine, into your leg, and settling in your foot.
 Nerve roots can be damaged in a variety of different ways, but some common ways are:

-Symptoms of Foot Pain Resulting from the Spine
+Symptoms of Foot Pain Resulting from Spine and Nerve Root Irritation

 If you also have pain or numbness in your leg in addition to the foot, it’s likely the pain is coming from the lower back region of the spine.
-Some pain may include:
+Nerve pain can manifest as tingling, weakness, numbness, or shooting pain in the foot.
+Some pain may include nerve root irritation, which can cause symptoms like foot drop and sciatica.

 Difficulty Walking on Tiptoes